IRA volunteers recall the attack at Kilmichael in west Cork on the Royal Irish Constabulary's Auxiliary Division during the War of Independence.

 Tom Barry, says they are just a sample of the fighting men of West Cork, which is a bigger body, a third of whom are still alive.
 He pays tribute to the men of the battalion, Cumann na mBan and the poor people of west Cork, without whom there would be no survivors.

-The ambush was a test of courage and endurance for the men who marched all night and then lay in wait from 8:15 am to 4:00 pm the Auxiliaries.
+The ambush was a test of courage and endurance for the men who marched all night and then lay in wait from 8:15 am to 4:00 pm for the Auxiliaries.
 While he lay in wait, Pat Donovan was completely focused on the arrival of the Auxiliary lorries.
 Jim ‘Spud’ Murphy was not nervous that day.

 I was never nervous in my life.